RoseMcc04/CS-3667-RoseMcc/GitAndGithub/IntermediateGithub.md

 git checkout -b <branch-name>
 ```

-Step 2: Create the desired feature or file and start the process of pushing the file with changes to teh repository.
+Step 2: Create the desired feature or file and start the process of pushing the file with changes to the repository.
 ```
 git add <file-name>
 git commit -m "commit message" git push origin <branch-name>
 ```

+Step 3: The admin can click onto your branch on Github and creates a pull request.

+Step 4: The user the pull request is for will click a button called "Compare & pull request".
+The user will either have to upload a picture or two or input code changes or explain the reasoning for certain changes.

+Step 5: The admin will review the reasoning inputted to the pull request and determine if they will merge the pull request into the main/master branch or not.
+Sometimes, admin will request other uses or admin to review the pull request.

 ### How to Fix Conflicts